QI: Interactive quizzes

-On 14 November 2005 an interactive QI DVD game, called QI: A Quite Interesting Game, was released by Warner Vision International.
-A second interactive game, QI: Strictly Come Duncing followed on 26 November 2007, once again from Warner Vision International.
+In November 2005 an interactive QI DVD game, called QI: A Quite Interesting Game, was released by Warner Vision International.
+A second interactive game, QI: Strictly Come Duncing followed in November 2007, once again from Warner Vision International.
 Both games feature Fry asking questions, and then explaining the answers in full QI-mode.

 Series releases

 United Kingdom

 A DVD release for the first series was the direct result of an internet petition signed by 1,821 people, which persuaded the BBC of the interest in such a move.
-Series A, was therefore released by BBC Worldwide's DVD venture, 2 entertain Ltd. on 6 November 2006 (as "QI: The Complete First Series.")
-It contains a number of outtakes as well as the unbroadcast pilot.
-Sales over the Christmas period, however (in stark contrast to The Book of General Ignorance, which topped the Amazon.co.uk best-seller list), were not as strong as hoped.
-A lack of adequate advertising is thought to be to blame (and subsequent episodes of QI have since trailed the DVD), and may have factored in the label change for Series B. Series B was released on 17 March 2008, followed by Series C on 1 September.
+Series A, was therefore released by BBC Worldwide's DVD venture, 2 entertain Ltd. in November 2006, as "QI: The Complete First Series."
+It contains a number of outtakes and the unbroadcast pilot.
+Sales over the Christmas period, in stark contrast to The Book of General Ignorance, which topped the Amazon.co.uk best-seller list, were not as strong as hoped.
+A lack of adequate advertising is thought to be to blame (and subsequent episodes of QI have since trailed the DVD), and may have factored in the label change for Series B. Series B was released in March 2008, followed by Series C in September.
 In 2014, a message on the QI site read "Due to a number of copyright issues there are difficulties releasing further series of QI on DVD".

-On 14 December 2015, the Network imprint announced on its website that it had made a deal with FremantleMedia so previously unreleased shows could be made available on DVD sometime in 2016; among the list was QI.
-The DVD sets, released on 8 May 2017, were split into two initial volumes of series A-D and E-G, containing additional features including a 'Making of' feature, interviews and bloopers.
-Two additional sets, series H-J and K-M were released on 23 October 2017.
+In December 2015, the Network imprint announced on its website that it had made a deal with FremantleMedia so previously unreleased shows could be made available on DVD sometime in 2016; among the list was QI.
+The DVD sets, released in May 2017, were split into two initial volumes of series A-D and E-G, containing additional features including a 'Making of' feature, interviews and bloopers.
+Two additional sets, series H-J and K-M were released in October 2017.

 Australia

 A box-set of series 1–3 (Series A-C) was released in September 2011.
-Additionally, a single DVD titled "The Best Bits" containing clips from Series G was released on 3 June 2010.
-Two years later a three DVD set labelled as "Series 9" was released in August 2012, containing the Series H episodes.
-The Series 9 DVD title was later changed to "The H Series" and The Series J was released also on 5 March 2014.
+A single DVD titled "The Best Bits" containing clips from Series G was released in June 2010.
+In August 2012, a three DVD set labelled as "Series 9" was released, containing the Series H episodes.
+The Series 9 DVD title was later changed to "The H Series".
+The Series J was released in March 2014.